 mainREPL defined in module

-examples contains example specifications.
+examples contains example specifications for various Curry systems.

 Basically, the REPL translates each expression to be evaluated into a program with a

 main operation.
 This program is compiled and then executed.
 In order to implement this kind of REPL, it should be possible to invoke the Curry compiler

 curryc [-vn] [-iDIR] ... [-iDIR] [--parse-options="PO"] [-c|--compile] MOD

 -vn: verbosity with